CybercentreCanada/assemblyline4_docs/docs/integration/ingestion_method.md

     This is how this works in the backend:
     ![Alert execution flow](./images/flow_alert.svg){: .center }

-## Synchroneous ingestion
+## Synchronous ingestion

-In this mode, Assemblyline will start scanning of your file right away and will return you the ID of your submission.
-You will be able to use thid ID to ask the system if the submission is complete and to pull the results when all the services are done reporting result for that submission.
+In this mode, Assemblyline will start the scanning of your file right away and will return you the ID of your submission.
+You will be able to use thid ID to ask the system if the submission is complete and to pull the results when all the services are done reporting results for that submission.

 This is more suited for very small volume of files and for manual analysis.
-Files submitted via the User interface are using the synchroneous mode.
+Files submitted via the User interface are using the synchronous mode.

 ### Benefits and Drawbacks

 !!! success "Benefits"

     - [x] Instant scanning
-    - [x] Higher priority then Asynchroneous
+    - [x] Higher priority than asynchronous
-    - [x] Submission garanteed to be processed
+    - [x] Submission guaranteed to be processed
     - [x] Metadata searchable for all submissions

 !!!
 Failure "Drawbacks"

-    - [ ] Subjected to quota (Default: 5 concurrent submission)
+    - [ ] Subjected to quota (Default: 5 concurrent submissions)
-    - [ ] No suited for high load
+    - [ ] Not suited for high load
     - [ ] No submission level caching
     - [ ] Alerting not available

 ### Typical use cases

-Here are the typical use cases that user's encounter while using the Synchroneous submission mode in the system.
+Here are the typical use cases that user's encounter while using the synchronous submission mode in the system.

 ??? example "Using the Submit API waiting for the submission to be done"

-    1. The user sends its file for processing and receives and ID for its submission
+    1. The user sends its file for processing and receives an ID for its submission
         * API: **/api/v4/submit/**
     2. The user queries the `is completed` API until the system says the submission is completed
         * API: **/api/v4/submission/is_completed/<ID>/**